GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 **[enum]** The current state of the break glass input.

-- Inactive
+- inactive
-- Active
+- active
-- Error
+- error
-- Unknown
+- unknown

 ### LockDetectionState

 **[enum]** Reports if a lock is detected.

-- Missing
+- missing
-- Present
+- present
-- Unknown
+- unknown

 ### LockCurrentLimitState

 **[enum]** Reports if a lock has exceeded it’s current limit.

-- Tripped
+- tripped
-- Cleared
+- cleared

-LockPowerState

 ### LockPowerState

 **[enum]** Reports if the voltage of the lock power supply is within warning limits.

-- Normal
+- normal
-- AboveMaxWarning
+- aboveMaxWarning
-- BelowMinWarning
+- belowMinWarning

+### ConnectedToBlade

+**[boolean] [diagnostic]** Is the portal available on a connected blade.

 ## Events